 And that offer still stands today:

-“Jesus said to her, ‘Everyone who drinks of this water will be thirsty again, but whoever drinks of the water that I will give him will never be thirsty again.
-The water that I will give him will become in him a spring of water welling up to eternal life’,” (John 4:13-14).
+Whoever drinks of the water that I will give him will never be thirsty again.
+The water that I will give him will become in him a spring of water welling up to eternal life- — John 4:13-14